Inhibrx (NASDAQ:INBX) Trading Up 11.3%

-Several equities analysts recently commented on INBX shares.
-JMP Securities restated a “buy” rating and set a $40.00 target price on shares of Inhibrx in a research report on Wednesday.
-Sumitomo Mitsui Financial Group started coverage on Inhibrx in a research report on Wednesday, March 16th.
-They set an “outperform” rating and a $40.00 target price for the company.
+A number of research analysts have weighed in on INBX shares.
+Sumitomo Mitsui Financial Group started coverage on Inhibrx in a report on Wednesday, March 16th.
+They set an “outperform” rating and a $40.00 target price on the stock.
+JMP Securities reiterated a “buy” rating and set a $40.00 target price on shares of Inhibrx in a report on Wednesday.

-A number of hedge funds have recently modified their holdings of the business.
-Loomis Sayles & Co.
-L P bought a new stake in shares of Inhibrx in the 1st quarter valued at about $23,180,000.
-State Street Corp lifted its stake in shares of Inhibrx by 75.5% in the 1st quarter.
-State Street Corp now owns 1,596,095 shares of the company’s stock valued at $35,561,000 after acquiring an additional 686,587 shares during the last quarter.
-Capital World Investors lifted its stake in shares of Inhibrx by 36.0% in the 4th quarter.
-Capital World Investors now owns 1,631,547 shares of the company’s stock valued at $71,250,000 after acquiring an additional 431,547 shares during the last quarter.
-Candriam Luxembourg S.C.A. bought a new stake in shares of Inhibrx in the 4th quarter valued at about $16,390,000.
-Finally, Sofinnova Investments Inc. bought a new stake in shares of Inhibrx in the 4th quarter valued at about $16,100,000.
-59.59% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds have recently added to or reduced their stakes in the stock.
+BlackRock Inc. lifted its position in Inhibrx by 0.4% in the 1st quarter.
+BlackRock Inc. now owns 1,902,147 shares of the company’s stock valued at $42,379,000 after acquiring an additional 7,680 shares in the last quarter.
+Capital World Investors lifted its position in Inhibrx by 36.0% in the 4th quarter.
+Capital World Investors now owns 1,631,547 shares of the company’s stock valued at $71,250,000 after acquiring an additional 431,547 shares in the last quarter.
+State Street Corp lifted its position in Inhibrx by 75.5% in the 1st quarter.
+State Street Corp now owns 1,596,095 shares of the company’s stock valued at $35,561,000 after acquiring an additional 686,587 shares in the last quarter.
+Perceptive Advisors LLC lifted its position in Inhibrx by 19.8% in the 4th quarter.
+Perceptive Advisors LLC now owns 1,343,490 shares of the company’s stock valued at $58,670,000 after acquiring an additional 222,000 shares in the last quarter.
+Finally, Vanguard Group Inc. lifted its position in Inhibrx by 0.9% in the 1st quarter.
+Vanguard Group Inc. now owns 1,218,113 shares of the company’s stock valued at $27,140,000 after acquiring an additional 11,365 shares in the last quarter.
+59.59% of the stock is currently owned by institutional investors and hedge funds.

 Inhibrx, Inc, a clinical-stage biotechnology company, focuses on developing a pipeline of novel biologic therapeutic candidates.
 The company's therapeutic candidates include INBRX-109, a tetravalent agonist of death receptor 5, which is in Phase 2 clinical trials to treat cancers, such as chondrosarcoma, mesothelioma, and pancreatic adenocarcinoma; INBRX-105, a tetravalent conditional agonist of programmed death-ligand 1 and a conditional agonist of 4-1BB that is in Phase 1 clinical trials to treat patients with locally advanced or metastatic solid tumors; and INBRX-101, an alpha-1 antitrypsin (AAT)-Fc fusion protein therapeutic candidate, which is in Phase 1 clinical trials for use in the treatment of patients with AAT deficiency.